 I had the latissimus dorsi flap breast reconstruction so had a sizable scar on the left side of my back just under my shoulder blade.
 I had a friend massage cypress and wintergreen essential oils around the edges of the scar (while it was healing) and into the incision itself after it had healed.
 Cypress increases circulation and wintergreen is a natural anti-inflammatory and decreases pain.

 After about 8 weeks post-op, I had my massage therapist do some cross-fiber massage over the scar to reduce adhesions which could limit my range of movement.
 I still get that done 8 years later because adhesions tend to cause trouble even this far down the track.
 Gentle stretching of the arm above the head (yoga is wonderful) also helps quite a bit.
 I created a video to show others how to do the massage procedure.

 The important thing post surgery is to stay positive and relaxed, and let nature run its course.
 Remember, your body is adept at self-healing.
 It knows how to repair itself.
-All you have to do is give it the proper nutrition, relaxation and good circulation.
+All you have to do is give it the proper nutrition, minimize stress, get plenty of rest, and promote good circulation.

 I send my love to everyone taking this journey right now.
 If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, or “like” me on Facebook (Marnie Clark Breast Health Coach) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.